NCAR/GPU_workshop/08_PCAST/README.md

 ![NCAR UCAR Logo](../NCAR_CISL_NSF_banner.jpeg)
 # Verifying Code Correctness with PCAST

-["Verifying Code Correctness with PCAST](08_PCAST.ipynb) is the eighth workshop in this series and was presented by Daniel Howard of CISL's Consulting Services Group on May 19th.
+[Verifying Code Correctness with PCAST](08_PCAST.ipynb) is the eighth workshop in this series and was presented by Daniel Howard of CISL's Consulting Services Group on May 19th.
+The video recording for this session has been uploaded [here](https://youtu.be/GBledvf6mDs).
 Topics covered include:

 * Benefits and Challenges of Validating Scientific Software
 * Usage of Parallel Compiler Assisted Software Testing (PCAST)